UPDATED - 8th April 2021

-Important Information For Parents and Carers to Keep All the Family Safe as Schools Re-Open
+Important Information For Parents and Carers

-It is important to put everything into perspective and reassure your child that they will be safe upon their return.
+As so many children who have been away from school since January 4th return on March 8th it is important to put everything into perspective and reassure your child that they will be safe upon their return.
 Only 3 of the people who have died from COVID-19 in England and Wales were children of primary school age.
 It is important to be aware that some children may transmit the virus to others, even without symptoms.
 It is therefore important that you understand the symptoms of coronavirus, your own personal risk and what to do if you or a family member gets symptoms or is advised to self-isolate.

 The symptoms of COVID-19 are continuous cough, fever (temperature above 37.8 degrees) and loss or change in sense of smell or taste.
 If anyone in your household has symptoms of COVID-19 you should all stay at home and immediately arrange for that person to be tested.
 Visit https://www.nhs.uk/conditions/coronavirus-covid-19/ to arrange a test or ring 119.
 If you are contacted by NHS Test and Trace service and told you or your household member has been in contact with someone with COVID-19, you should follow their advice to self-isolate to protect yourself and others.
 Please let school know if your child is staying at home because someone in your household has symptoms or they are identified as a contact.